Using CLI Tools #

 As the first step, you will want to install Duet’s Command Line Interface globally on your machine using Node Package Manager.
 To do so, run the following command in your terminal:

 npm install -g @duetds/cli

 Once you’ve installed the CLI package, you can open up any directory in your terminal and run Duet’s “create” command.
 Create command allows you to quickly set up a development environment with everything you might need from Duet preconfigured:

 Running the above command next asks you to choose the template that you want to use in your project:

 Please choose which Duet template to use (Use arrow keys) ❯ Eleventy Eleventy-SSR HTML Angular React

-Eleventy-SSR generates you a multi-page project with features like global navigation and footer (SSR in this context means “Server Side Rendered”).
+Eleventy-SSR generates a multi-page project with features like global navigation and footer (SSR in this context means “Server Side Rendered”).
 The

 HTML option generates a simple one page project that has fonts, components, and CSS Framework preloaded.
 The